 An Irish Pub in Marco Island?
 That’s what I thought when I found out about it.
 It’s the sister restaurant of

-Almost Famous Mel’s (now closed) which is located about a block away (Mel & Cathy are married).
+Almost Famous Mel’s which is located about a block away (Mel & Cathy are married).
 Marcela and I are looking over the menu with my parents.
-A couple of things catch my eye on their menu (three is more than a couple but you get the drift): Onion Rings, Mozzarella Sticks and the Wexford Wings.
+A couple of things catch my eye on their menu (three is more than a couple but you get the drift): Onion Rings, Mozzarella Sticks, and the Wexford Wings.
 The Onion Rings were not freshly made and that quickly diminished the likelihood of loving them, they were passable.

 The Mozzarella Sticks were pretty stupendous.
 Chunks of Mozzarella breaded and fried, uh hello…awesome.

 I have no words to describe the Wexford Wings (well actually I guess I do).
-Their menu says the Wexford Wings are prepared via a three step process.
-Whatever that process maybe, these little dudes were way good.
-The sauce on them was really unlike anything I’ve had on wings (maybe I’m stretching) and they had a flavor reminiscent of what you’d find in the chinese dish General Tso’s Chicken.
+Their menu says the Wexford Wings are prepared via a three-step process.
+Whatever that process may be, these little dudes were way good.
+The sauce on them was really unlike anything I’ve had on wings (maybe I’m stretching) and they had a flavor reminiscent of what you’d find in the Chinese dish General Tso’s Chicken.